NRCan/geo-deep-learning/README.md

 sample:
   prep_csv_file: /path/to/csv/file_name.csv     # Path to CSV file used in preparation.
   samples_dist: 200                             # Distance (in pixel) between samples
-  remove_background: True                       # When True, does not write samples containing only "0" values.
+  min_annotated_percent: 10                     # Min % of non background pixels in stored samples.
+Default: 0
-  mask_input_image: False                       # When True, mask the input image where there is no reference data.
+  mask_reference: False                         # When True, mask the input image where there is no reference data.
 ```

 Outputs:
-- 2 .hdfs files with input images and reference data, stored as arrays
+- 3 .hdfs files with input images and reference data, stored as arrays
     - trn_samples.hdfs
     - val_samples.hdfs
+    - tst_samples.hdfs

 Process:
 - Read csv file and for each line in the file, do the following: